Skip to content

 e-Money payments account for 5.97% of total payments in the Eurozone.

-At the time of writing, there were 325 authorised and active EMIs in the EU.
+At the time of writing, there are 325 authorised EMI in the EU.

 How is Electronic Money Regulated in Europe?